 11. Name Play

 A fun way to get kids started with letters is to teach the ones that appear in their names first.
 Create their name with flashcards, write it and have them match it with the cards.
-This is usually some of the very first letters kids masters.
+These are usually some of the very first letters kids masters.
 The one at the beginning of their name!
+Check out this post with a Painted Rock Name Craft!

 12. Dance and Move